Expulsion of runaway electrons using ECRH in the TCV tokamak: Prevention of post-disruption RE beam formation using ECRH in TCV

 Lower energy REs are also monitored using the vertical electron cyclotron emission (VECE) diagnostic \cite{tem23}, Fig. \ref{fig:vece}.
-Radiation measured at frequencies 98.3 GHz and 108.8 GHz along a vertical line of sight intersecting the magnetic axis corresponds to third harmonic ECE emission from electrons of energy $\mathcal{E}\simeq111$ keV and $\mathcal{E}\simeq51$ keV, respectively.
-At these frequencies the plasma is optically thin so VECE emission can be taken as proportional to the integrated density of REs at the corresponding energy along the vertical line of sight.
+Radiation measured at frequencies 98.3 GHz and 108.8 GHz along a vertical line of sight intersecting the magnetic axis corresponds primarily to third harmonic ECE emission from electrons of energy $\mathcal{E}\simeq111$ keV and $\mathcal{E}\simeq51$ keV, respectively. \textasciicircum\footnote{Higher harmonic ECE emission by higher energy electrons may not be negligible.
+Estimating the importance of this contribution requires knowledge of the electron distribution function.}At these frequencies the plasma is optically thin so VECE emission can be taken as proportional to the integrated density of REs at the corresponding energy along the vertical line of sight.
+VECE employs a viewing dump to avoid reflections, and the density is sufficiently low for lines of sight at the selected frequencies to originate from the dump.
+The effect of spurious reflections is thus neglected \cite{tem21}.
 With a critical energy $\mathcal{E}_{c}\approx50$ keV during the ECRH phase, the 108.8 GHz radiation is emitted by electrons near critical energy for which the electric and friction forces balance each other, whereas the 98.3 GHz radiation is emitted by REs.

 In discharge \#78822 without ECRH the VECE signals decrease by only 30\% during the higher density phase between $t=0.7$ s and $1.0$ s.
 In contrast, VECE signals are found to decay strongly throughout the ECRH phase in TCV discharge \#78870, indicating a depleting RE density at these energies.
 The absence of initial peak in VECE signals upon ECRH is expected as the radiation intensity depends on the integrated RE density along the line of sight that should not be increasing.
 Conversely, this observation reinforces the hypothesis that HXR emission, including the spike at ECRH onset, is proportional to the RE loss rate.
 The decay rate from the VECE signals across the first 100 ms in the ECRH phase is approximately 13 s$^{-1}$.
 It is independent of VECE frequency and nearly identical to that of the PMTX signal that monitors HXR emission from higher energy electrons impinging upon the wall.